-- The most detailed historical account of the rebellion is in the book Stonewall: the riots that started the gay revolution by David Carter (although readers should 1993, so some of the language in it would now be considered transphobic)
+- The most detailed historical account of the rebellion is in the book Stonewall: the riots that started the gay revolution by David Carter (although readers should bear in mind that it was written in 1993, so some of the language in it would now be considered transphobic)

 - You can also learn more in this PBS documentary about Stonewall

 - This documentary has more information about the life of Marsha P Johnson